 1. Aqueon QuietFlow LED PRO Aquarium Power Filter – Best Overall

-The Aqueon QuietFlow LED PRO power filter is a five-stage filtration system designed to prevent water discoloration and to remove dirt and debris.
+The Aqueon QuietFlow LED PRO Power Filter is a 5-stage filtration system designed to prevent water discoloration and to remove dirt and debris.
 The submerged pump minimizes splashing, offering quiet operation.

 2. Marineland Bio-Wheel Penguin Aquarium Power Filter – Best Value

-Despite the low cost, the Marineland pump has a BIO-Wheel filtration stage which not only removes bad bacteria but promotes the growth of good bacteria.
-The two-piece vented cover is a convenient design that makes it easier to access and change the filter, while the intake is adjustable and because it attaches directly to the intake tube, it offers improved water circulation throughout the entire tank.
+Despite the low cost, the Marineland pump has a BIO-Wheel filtration stage that not only removes bad bacteria but promotes the growth of good bacteria.
+The 2-piece vented cover is a convenient design that makes it easier to access and change the filter, while the intake is adjustable and because it attaches directly to the intake tube, it offers improved water circulation throughout the entire tank.

 The Bio-Wheel Penguin power filter from Marineland is cheap and, despite this, it has some great features, making it the best saltwater aquarium filter for the money, but it does have a couple of drawbacks.